 Age: Dec. at 67 (1452-1519)

-Birthplace: Newton County, United States of America, Diamond, United States, with Territories, + moresee more on George Washington Carver
+Birthplace: Diamond, Missourisee more on George Washington Carver

 Age: Dec. at 62 (1822-1884)

-Carl Linnaeus (; 23 May 1707 – 10 January 1778), also known after his ennoblement as Carl von Linné (Swedish pronunciation: [ˈkɑːɭ fɔn lɪˈneː] (listen)), was a Swedish botanist, physician, and zoologist, who laid the foundations for the modern biological naming scheme of binomial nomenclature.
-He is known as the father of modern taxonomy, and is also considered one of the fathers of modern ecology.
+Carl Linnaeus (; 23 May 1707 – 10 January 1778), also known after his ennoblement as Carl von Linné (Swedish pronunciation: [ˈkɑːɭ fɔn lɪˈneː] (listen)), was a Swedish botanist, zoologist, and physician who formalised binomial nomenclature, the modern system of naming organisms.
+He is known as the "father of modern taxonomy".
 Many of his writings were in Latin, and his name is rendered in Latin as Carolus Linnæus (after 1761 Carolus a Linné).
-Linnaeus was born in the countryside of Småland, in southern Sweden.
+Linnaeus was born in the countryside of Småland in southern Sweden.
 He received most of his higher education at Uppsala University and began giving lectures in botany there in 1730.
 He lived abroad between 1735 and 1738, where he studied and also ...more on Wikipedia

 Age: Dec. at 71 (1707-1778)